-The biggest trending news item on social media over the last month, has been the death of two landfill workers inside a concrete pipe.
+The biggest trending news item on social media over the last month (October 2016), has been the death of two landfill workers inside a concrete pipe.
 The accident took place at the Suffolk Landfill in the US.

-It is not possible at this time to discuss in any meaningful fashion, the cause of this accident, as there does not seem to be any information available as yet, in the media reports we have seen.
+It is not possible at this time to discuss in any meaningful fashion the cause of this accident, as there does not seem to be any information available as yet, in the media reports we have seen.

-What can be said that this report sounds all too familiar, as it may be that these workers have fallen prey to a well known landfill hazard, that being landfill gas or possiby carbon monoxide, which is present in pipes and chambers.
-The death of two people, and not just one, suggests quite strongly that the problem will have been landfill gas.
+What can be said is that this report sounds all too familiar, as it may be that these workers have fallen prey to a well-known landfill hazard, that being landfill gas or possibly carbon monoxide present in pipes and chambers.

 When workers enter landfill chambers for maintenance work, it is usual for them to work in pairs.
-Unfortunately, it has happed all too often for one landfill worker to enter and become asphyxiated and collapse.
+Unfortunately, it has happened all too often for one landfill worker to enter and become asphyxiated and collapse.

 His distraught partner then enters himself, thinking he will quickly jump in and save his co-worker, but instead also becomes overcome by the presence of the gas.
-This is a natural way for the co-worker to react, but sadly in the past such heroism has so often simply resulted in a second, death – or even a third death, when others are also present at the time.
+This is a natural way for the co-worker to react, but sadly, in the past, such heroism has so often simply resulted in a second, death, or even a third death, when others are also present at the time.

 It is too early to say whether our suspicions are correct, but the landfill operator will need to improve operational training for all their landfill workers.
 These accidents are all avoidable with proper safety training and awareness.